2013 Fed Cup

 The 2013 Fed Cup (also known as the 2013 Fed Cup by BNP Paribas for sponsorship purposes) was the 51st edition of the most important tournament between national teams in women's tennis.

 The draw took place on 6 June 2012 in Paris, France.

 The final took place at the Tennis Club Cagliari in Cagliari, Italy on 1–2 November.
 The home and three time champions Italy defeated the fourth-seeded Russia, to win their fourth title.

+Vietnam made its first appearance in the tournament.

 World Group II

 The World Group II was the second highest level of Fed Cup competition in 2013.
 Winners advanced to the World Group play-offs, and the losers played in the World Group II play-offs.